tcaselli/java-data-graphql/README.md

 ```
 ### Custom methods

 In order to provide custom methods to be added to the schema , just provide a collection of controller objects with public methods to the meta model builder method.
-These public methods will automatically be added to the GraphQL schema.
+These public methods (declared ones which have not necessarily @GQLMethod annotation + those from super classes which have @GQLMethod annotation) will automatically be added to the GraphQL schema.
 You can customize method name and type (mutation or query) and arguments names thanks to annotations.

 ```java
 public class GQLCustomMethodsController {